Wang-Zhaowei/DeepPepPI/README.md

 Results:

-In this paper, we propose DeepPepPI, a novel deep cross-dependent framework for accurate prediction of plant PepPIs.
+In this paper, we propose DeepPepPI, a novel deep cross-dependent framework with information sharing mechanism for accurate prediction of plant PepPIs.
 Concretely, a data-driven context-embedded representation (DCR) module and a bi-level self-correlation search (BSS) module are constructed to portray the contextual semantic information of peptides and intrinsic properties of proteins, respectively.
 To incorporate peptide and protein deep-level representations, a cross-dependent feature integration module is developed to bridge the gap between the BSS and DCR modules from a global perspective.
 Comprehensive experiments demonstrate that the proposed method achieved excellent prediction performance and powerful generalization capability, which can serve as an effective and convenient tool for the characterization and identification of PepPIs.

 ## DeepPepPI